openethereum/openethereum.github.io/Chain-specification.md

   Other types of accounts that can be specified:
   - simple accounts with some balance `"0x...": { "balance": "100000000000" }`
   - full account state `"0x...": { "balance": "100000000000", "nonce": "0", "code": "0x...", "storage": { "0": "0x...", ... } }`
-  - contract constructor, similar to sending a transaction with bytecode `"0x...": { "balance": "100000000000", "constructor": "0x..." }`
+  - contract constructor, similar to sending a transaction with bytecode `"0x...": { "balance": "100000000000", "constructor": "0x..." }`.
+The constructor bytecode is executed when the genesis is created and the code returned by the "constructor" is stored in the genesis state.

 Optional spec fields:

-+ **`"dataDir"`** sets a name of the chain to be used in the data directory instead of the chain name
++ **`"dataDir"`** sets a name of the chain to be used in the data directory instead of the chain name.
+This field is required if the chain name contains spaces.

 + **`"nodes"`** a list of boot nodes in the [enode format](https://github.com/ethereum/wiki/wiki/enode-url-format)

 + **`"hardcodedSync"`**  Set of information required for light clients to start syncing from a hardcoded block.
-Can be generated unsing `parity export-hardcoded-sync` once the light client is synced.
+Can be generated using `parity export-hardcoded-sync` once the light client is synced.
   + `"header"` header of the block the light clients will start syncing from.
   + `"totalDifficulty"` total difficulty of this block.
   + `"CHTs"` Array of merkle tree root hashes of groups of 2048 blocks.